wouterdebie/i2cssh/README.md

 Split servers/clusters into tabs, *not* grouping arguments.
 Tabs are created as follows: hosts after a -m option are put in one tab, each cluster is always in its own tab, each argument is in its own tab.

+### -W, --same-window

+Do not create new Window, but spawn new cluster tabs in current (last used) iterm Window

 ### -s, --sleep SLEEP